Anna-Fenzl/42-ft_containers/README.md

 This creates two executables: ft_containers and std_containers.

-by running `./compare.sh` the ouputs of both binaries are compared.
+by running `./compare.sh` the outputs of both binaries are compared.

 by running `./speedtest.sh` the runtimes of both programs are compared.